cbrnr/sleepecg/docs/index.md

 - detecting heartbeats from ECG signals, and
 - classifying sleep stages (which includes preprocessing, feature extraction, and classification).

+## Documentation
+Documentation for SleepECG is available on [Read the Docs](https://sleepecg.readthedocs.io/en/stable/index.html).

 ## Changelog
 Check out the [changelog](https://github.com/cbrnr/sleepecg/blob/main/CHANGELOG.md) to learn what we added, changed, or fixed.